 2. According to Google Trends, online searchers started looking in earnest for the term "Black Friday" on Oct.
 14, with activity revving up around Oct.
 20.

-3. This year, Sears, Toys "R" Us, Walmart, K-Mart and Target stores will open on Thanksgiving night, while Macy's, Old Navy and Best Buy will open at 12:01 a.m.
+3. Sears, Toys "R" Us, Walmart, K-Mart and Target stores will open on Thanksgiving night, while Dillard's and Neiman Marcus will be closed.
+Here's an up-to-date list of store hours.

 4. Those who want to scoop up the Black Friday doorbusters (the first-come, first-served super-duper specials) will have to be the first in line, which means arriving at the store on Thanksgiving morning (if not earlier) or at the latest in the afternoon, according to Jon Vincent, spokesman for BlackFriday.com, which tracks Black Friday deals.

-5. Some people have been camping out at a California Best Buy since Nov 12.
+5. One year, people began camping out at a California Best Buy since Nov.
+12.

 6. Doorbusters might be better called door-imposters.
 Many products promoted at deep discounts on Black Friday are “derivative products” — items that look like and are named the same as the standard model, but are actually made with cheaper components and may not have the same features.
 Consumer Reports highlighted derivative electronics and found big-name companies like Sony and Samsung have made derivative televisions in previous years; and that laptop and printer deals from brands like HP in Black Friday ads appear to be derivatives as well, According to Time.com.